natesworks/haccwiki/src/content/docs/guides/frida/online-battles.md

 This is pretty easy to get structure, this tutorial will be focused on that, you will have to code logic yourself.

-On goal function is BitStream::writePositiveInt
+On goal function is BitStream.writePositiveInt

 To find it you will have to go a little deep 😅